mcdonaldblake/skateshop-inventory-api/README.md

 • The button should decrement the inventory of that product by one.
 It should not affect the inventory of any of the associated parts.
 •  Display a message that indicates the success or failure of a purchase.

+I added the "Buy now" button to mainscreen.html on line 87.
+In AddProductController on line 37/38 I injected the productRepository dependency.
+In AddProductController from lines 181-197 the buyProduct method that is responsible for sending you to productNotPurchased.html page if inventory is empty and to productPurchased.html if inventory is greater than zero.
+The Method will also decrement the product purchased inventory by 1.
+I also created the productPurchased.html and productNotPurchased.html in templates folder that will tell the user if product was purchased or not.

 ### G.  Modify the parts to track maximum and minimum inventory by doing the following:
 •  Add additional fields to the part entity for maximum and minimum inventory.